X

 Purpletop verbena (V. bonariesis)

-• Purpletop verbena (V. bonariesis): stiff, 4-5 foot stems with purple flower clusters; good in the back of borders; hardy in zones 7-11.
+• Purpletop verbena (V. bonariensis): Reaches 4–5 feet tall with stiff stems and purple flower clusters.
+Perfect for the back of borders.
+Hardy in zones 7–11.

-• Vanity verbena (V. bonariesis): dwarf version of purple top verbena; well-suited to smaller gardens or containers; AAS Winner.
+• Vanity verbena (V. bonariensis): A dwarf version of purpletop verbena, well-suited to smaller gardens or containers.
+This is an AAS (All-America Selections) Winner.

-• Garden verbena (V. hybrida): comes in several colors; mounding trailing habit; a good choice for hanging baskets and containers; 10-20 inches tall; hardy in zones 9-11.
+• Garden verbena (V. hybrida): Mounding and trailing habit in various colors.
+Ideal for hanging baskets and containers.
+Grows 10–20 inches tall and is hardy in zones 9–11.

 Purple verbena (V. regida): small mounding form; 1 foot tall and wide; spreads by rhizomes; hardy in zones 7-10.